kitesurfer1404/WS2812FX/extras/WS2812FX Users Guide.md

 broken out into separate files so users can pick and choose which custom effects to include in their project.

-Note, there are four custom effect 'slots' available.
+Note, there are eight custom effect 'slots' available.
 A custom effect is assigned to a slot by calling the setCustomMode(name, *p) or setCustomMode(index, name, *p) functions.
 For guidance, see the **ws2812fx_custom_effect2** example sketch.